-If you believe you have symptoms associated with COVID-19 (fever, cough, shortness of breath, loss of sense of taste or smell, headache, etc.) please make an appointment online or call (269) 387-3287 before coming to the health center.
+If you believe you have symptoms associated with COVID-19 (fever, cough, shortness of breath, loss of sense of taste or smell, headache, etc.) please make an appointment online or by calling (269) 387-3287.
+This is the same recommendation made for other illnesses like flu or sore throat.

 Stay home except to get medical care